 About MSU Teacher Residency

-The MSU Teacher Residency is designed to meet the demand for highly competent teachers in critical shortage school districts in Mississippi.
-While all individuals with a completed bachelor’s degree from a regionally accredited college or university are invited to apply, we particularly encourage diverse applicants such as people of color, men, and veterans from the Armed Forces that are traditionally underrepresented in the education field, as well as teacher assistants to an intensive yearlong preservice clinical graduate program alongside strong mentoring by an accomplished teacher in the K-6 classroom setting resulting in elementary (K-6) certification and endorsement in special education (K-12) and a master of arts in teaching degree.
-A generous grant from the Mississippi Department of Education funds the full tuition, books, and testing fees for each resident admitted to the program.
+The MSU Teacher Residency is designed to meet the demand for highly competent teachers in critical districts in Mississippi and western Alabama.
+While all individuals with a completed bachelor’s degree from a regionally accredited college or university are invited to apply, we particularly encourage diverse applicants such as people of color, men, and veterans from the Armed Forces that are traditionally underrepresented in the education field, as well as teacher assistants to an intensive yearlong preservice clinical graduate program alongside strong mentoring by an accomplished teacher in the K-6 classroom setting resulting in elementary (K-6) certification.

 The primary goal of the MSU Teacher Residency is to eliminate opportunity gaps for students in partner school districts by providing an intensive residency experience with rigorous graduate-level teacher preparation and closely tied clinical practice to produce day-one highly effective elementary and special education teachers.
 Our collective theory of change is that this intensive residency experience based on a Learning Cycle Model will result in accomplishing this goal of mitigating these opportunity gaps.

 All residents will complete an induction camp followed by three semesters of placement-and-evidence-based teaching methodologies developed around the Learning Cycle model that connects learning about teaching with classroom experiences (Teacher Education by Design, 2014).
-The following illustrates the course progression within the residency through six time-specific phases called residency blocks beginning and ending in May each year:
+The following illustrates the course progression within the residency:

 MAT-Elementary and Special Education